FAQs & O‘ahu-based Resources

 I need to find a home for a wild chicken (due to injury, landlord complaints, etc.) can you help?

-Unfortunately, we are limited in available space and resources, so we cannot take in any chickens at the sanctuary right now, but we are more than happy to provide you with some resources to help you out!
 Have you already joined the Facebook groups below and posted asking if anyone is interested in adopting/assisting?
 If not, please try reaching out there for assistance:

 There are a lot of wild chickens in my neighborhood, how do we humanely limit the population?

-I’m a local who has witnessed animal cruelty, how do I report it?
+I have witnessed animal cruelty, how do I report it?